Rock engravings of Oued Djerat: The Bubalus or Bubaline period

+Figure of Bubalus antiquus and spirals.

 According to Lhote, 1060 engravings can be related to the period of Bubalus antiquus, most often of large size.
 Their outline is generally polished (in a lowered U-shape), but sometimes in a V-shape or simply staked, and their patina is very dark.
 If some subjects are depicted below their natural size, others are life-size, if not above, and it is rare that the representations measure less than one meter.
 Lhote cites a dozen cases in which the image was supplemented by a mediocre copy that seems to be contemporary with it.
 The style is on the whole naturalistic but some animals (giraffes) may be schematized.
 In sixteen cases the diocular formula (eyes placed one above the other) is used, as in certain engravings of the South Oranese: one can suppose according to the author that they reflect "what there is of more ancient in Djerat".

 The varieties of styles that remain difficult to place in chronological order "seem to correspond to a very long duration of the bubaline period during which changes in lifestyle must have occurred," writes Lhote.
 For him, the Oxen only appeared in a second period and the "women with spread legs" in a terminal period.
 Since the work of Lhote, it appeared that the notion of a so-called "period" of the Bubalus, also called "Bubalin" and which would be prior to the Bovidian, does not correspond to reality, because the Bubalus is one of the styles of engravings of the Bovidian, as demonstrated by Alfred Muzzolini in the early 1980s, in work that has been amply confirmed since.